macadminsdotorg/codeofconduct/README.md

 ## Code Of Conduct

-All are welcome to participate in the Slack team as long as the tenets of this Code of Conduct are adhered to.
+All are welcome to participate in the MacAdmins Slack Workspace as long as the tenets of this Code of Conduct are adhered to.

 ## Short Version: